 Leader: Barbara Roch

-Class focusses on flexibility, and strengthening of limbs, breathing exercises and relaxation utilizing a chair.
+Class focuses on flexibility, and strengthening of limbs, breathing exercises and relaxation utilizing a chair.
 Chair yoga is a general term for practices that modify yoga poses so that they can be done while seated in a chair.
 These modifications make yoga accessible to people who cannot stand or lack the mobility to move easily from standing to seated to supine positions.
-While seated on chairs, students can do versions of twists, hip stretches, forward bends, and mild backbends.
+While seated on chairs, students can do versions of twists, hip stretches, forward bends, and mild back bends.
 In addition to a good stretch, chair yoga participants can also enjoy other health benefits of yoga, including improved muscle tone, better breathing habits, reduction of stress, better sleep, and a sense of well-being.